determined-ai/determined/docs/training/apis-howto/api-pytorch-trainer-ug.rst

 -  Access to a Determined cluster.
 If you have not yet installed Determined, refer to the :ref:`installation instructions <install-cluster>`.

 -  The Determined CLI should be installed on your local machine.
-For installation instructions, see :ref:`here <install-cli>`.
+For installation instructions, visit :ref:`Commands and Shells: Installation <install-cli>`.
 After installing the CLI, configure it to connect to your Determined cluster by setting the ``DET_MASTER`` environment variable to the hostname or IP address where Determined is running.